prompt-toolkit/python-prompt-toolkit/README.rst

 (WORK IN PROGRESS)

-Library for building interactive command lines in Python.
+`prompt_toolkit` is a Library for building interactive command lines in Python.

 It could be a replacement for `readline`.
 It's Pure Python, and has some advanced features: